yunda-si/NUMonomer/README.md

 NUMonomer is an end-to-end deep-learning framework for predicting the three-dimensional structures of **RNA** and **single-stranded DNA (ssDNA)** directly from their primary sequences.
 Its ability to operate without relying on auxiliary features, combined with its highly computationally efficient architecture, enables NUMonomer to predict the structure of a 5,000-base-pair nucleic acid within 20 seconds on a single H100-PCIe GPU.
 This package provides an implementation of the inference pipeline of NUMonomer.

 ## Update:
-Updated to support circular RNA structure prediction using the cyclic offset relative positional encoding introduced in [AfCycDesign](https://github.com/sokrypton/ColabDesign/tree/main).
+v1.1.0   Added support for circular RNA structure prediction using the cyclic offset relative positional encoding introduced in [AfCycDesign](https://github.com/sokrypton/ColabDesign/tree/main).

 ## Installation